kuzzleio/kuzzle/docs/API.MQTT.md

     action: 'update',
     collection: '<data collection>',
     controller: 'write',
+    scope: 'out',                      // The document left your room scope
+    state: 'done',                     // The document has been fully updated
     requestId: '<unique request ID>',  // The query updating the document
     metadata: {
       // metadata embedded in the modifying request